-Gynecologists usually talk about Primary and Secondary dysmenorrhoea.
+Gynecologists usually talk about Primary and Secondary dysmenorrhea.
 The primary type is more common and generally starts soon after puberty.
-Secondary dysmenorrhoea can occur after years of painless periods.
+Secondary dysmenorrhea can occur after years of painless periods.

-- The discomfort of dysmenorrhoea is usually characterised by pain in the lower abdomen, rarely lasts for more than a day.
+- The discomfort of dysmenorrhea is usually characterized by pain in the lower abdomen, rarely lasts for more than a day.
 The pain may sometimes also be felt in the back or down the thighs.

 - And in some cases it may even be accompanied by vomiting and fainting.